cdomet-d/transcendence/.doc/database.md

 * Game_room table will probably need addition depending on which matchmaking algorithm we choose to implement
 * Still working on composite key for friends, blocked and pending lists
-* I saw a different ID for the profile and the actual user in nmilan's databas eand I'm missing to see the point there, so still WIP
+* I saw a different ID for the profile and the actual user in nmilan's database and I'm missing to see the point there, so still WIP